What Is a Boom Microphone? How Does It Work? (Answered)

 What is a boom microphone used for?

-Boom mics have many different use cases, including:
+Boom mics have many different uses, including:

-The most common mental picture of a boom mic in action is on a film set.
+• Capturing dialog in the film: The most common mental picture of a boom mic in action is on a film set.
 The following characteristics make shotgun-type boom mics standard equipment in the film industry.
 Due to their direct nature, they can only listen to what’s happening directly in front of them.
 Their small weight and durability make them ideal for placement atop a boom pole.

-It is common practice to use permanently installed boom mic configurations in the studio, particularly for holding overhead drum mics.
+• Studio overheads: It is common practice to use permanently installed boom mic configurations in the studio, particularly for holding overhead drum mics.
 Overhead microphones are commonly used when recording drum kits in studios.
 The boom arms of the stands can be set up outside the drum kit, allowing the microphones to be positioned directly over the drum set.

-Boom mics are used to suspend microphones over the stage.
+• Stage overheads: Boom mics are used to suspend microphones over the stage.
 It works well for the drum set’s overhead configuration and might also work for hiding microphones over the stage.

 If you want even more tips and insights, watch this video called “Film Craft 107: The Location Sound Mixer – 8.
 Operating a Boom Mic” from the macProVideoDotCom YouTube channel.